xeylou/testade.xeylou.fr/content/posts/programming-knowledge/index.md

 they are use to directly control computer's operational semantics & provide little or no abstraction of programming ideas

-since they are dealing w/ the hardware, the code can change from a computer to another depending of the cpu architecture for example
+since they are dealing w/ the hardware, the code can change from a computer to another depending of hardware specification or architecture

 they are oftenly non human-readable & have a relatively slow learning curve